GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 1. [Built-in types](http://docs.godotengine.org/en/3.0/getting_started/scripting/gdscript/gdscript_basics.html#built-in-types)
 1. Core classes and nodes (`Object`, `Node`, `Area2D`, `Camera2D`, etc.)
-1. Your own, custom nodes.
+1. Your own, custom classes.
 Look at the new [class_name](https://godot.readthedocs.io/en/latest/getting_started/step_by_step/scripting_continued.html#register-scripts-as-classes) feature to register types in the editor.

 {{% note %}}You don't need to write type hints for constants as Godot sets it automatically from the assigned value.
 But you can still do so to make the intent of your code clearer.{{%/ note %}}

 ### Custom Variable Types ###

-You can use any node, including your custom classes, as types.
+You can use any class, including your custom classes, as types.
 There are two ways to use them in scripts.
 The first method is to preload the script you want to use as a type in a constant:

 {{< highlight gdscript >}}
 const Rifle = preload('res://player/weapons/Rifle.gd')